parasaurolophus/go/stacktraces/README.md

 - If passed a non-negative number, the stack trace will omit the specified number of frames from the top of the call stack.

-- If passed a negative number, the stack trace will exclude all frames up to and including the function which created the trace.
+- If any other value, the stack trace will exclude all frames up to and including the function which created the trace.

 For example, when called directly from `main.main`: